Now that you want to start a blog, the next step is to make it happen.

 Structure your content so that it follows a logical order.
 If it’s a procedure on how to cook paella, you’d organize your content so it starts with why you love this dish, what are the ingredients and where to find the freshest ones, what cooking utensils to use, measurements, and cooking procedure.
 You’d like to spoon-feed as much information as possible, including video and photos, nutritional value recommended brands (which could eventually become your sponsor).

-Include not just words but also add images or embedding YouTube videos to enhance the value of your blog post.
+Include not just words but also add images or embed YouTube videos to enhance the value of your blog post.

 To keep visitors from leaving your site, you can recommend similar content at the bottom of the page.
 For example, if you have another dish similar to paella, they may be best promoted within this page by linking to them.